 Bruxism occurs when a person grinds and/or clenches their teeth.
-It is a condition that affects individuals of all ages and one that should be addressed to your dentist.
-Our team at Centre Dentaire NP can answer all your questions regarding this condition, which, will not only help create awareness about the condition, but we will also find solutions for you.
+It is a condition that affects individuals of all ages and one that should be addressed at your dentist.
+Our team at Centre Dentaire NP can answer all your questions regarding this condition and help find the best solution for you.

 What is bruxism?

-Bruxism is when muscles that are used for chewing are active outside periods of mastication.
-This leads to grinding and/or clenching of your dentition.
-A majority of bruxism problems occur at night when the individual is grinding and/or clenching unknowingly.
+Bruxism is when the muscles responsible for chewing experience involuntary contractions.
+This leads to grinding or the clenching of your teeth.
+A majority of bruxism problems occur at night when the individual is grinding or clenching unknowingly.

-Bruxism is associated with anxiety and/or stress that are accumulated throughout the day.
-Additionally, this occurs even more so when the individual is sleeping on their back as the position of the muscles ARE WHAT.
+Bruxism is generally associated with anxiety or stress that accumulates throughout the day.
+Additionally, bruxism occurs even more so when the individual is sleeping on their back.
 In other cases, bruxism is related to malocclusion, which can be resolved with orthodontics.

 - Use of tobacco